-Gabby Petito's financé Brian Laundrie flooded with comments on Instagram about 22-year-old's disappearance
+Gabby Petito's fiancé Brian Laundrie flooded with comments on Instagram about 22-year-old's disappearance

 Brian Laundrie is now a person of interest in this case, according to the North Port Police Department